 “If we’re grateful, we’re not fearful or violent,” says the monk.
 “Grateful people enjoy differences and are respectful of others.
 Grateful people are joyful people.”

-Killingsworth discovered, from people’s input, that happy moments have things common, and those are being in the moment, being engaged, being aware of what you’re doing.
+Killingsworth discovered, from people’s input, that happy moments have things in common, and those are being in the moment, being engaged, and being aware of what you’re doing.

 People report being less happy when their minds are wandering, says Killingsworth.

 His advice, based on his research, is: Bring your attention back to what you’re doing, whatever it is, whether it’s painting or talking with someone.
 Be engaged.

 It’s simple to track valuable moments, which may have up to a greater sense of happiness over time, with Killingsworth’s project.
 Anyone can go to www.trackyourhappiness.org, download the app and do their own research while contributing their input to the overall research.

 Let go of too much “stuff,” says Graham Hill, founder of LifeEdited, who downsized to 420 square feet of carefully-designed living space.